The Climate Crisis

 Disaster Strikes

-Millions of people living in fragile, disaster-prone areas have limited resources to adapt to climate change and are highly vulnerable to extreme weather events – like floods, droughts or hurricanes – when they hit.
+Millions of people living in fragile, disaster-prone areas have limited resources to adapt to the climate crisis and are highly vulnerable to extreme weather events – like floods, droughts or hurricanes – when they hit.

 Photo: WFP/Tsiory Andriantsoarana